c4tom/DreamDevBox/docs/maintenance/remove-the-devilbox.rst

       ...
       9c8d4a84cf2d        devilbox_app_net                     bridge              local

-2. Find the NETWORK ID of the Devilbox network and delete it:
+2. Find the NETWORK ID of the DreamDevBox network and delete it:

    .. code-block:: bash

       host> docker network rm 9c8d4a84cf2d

-Remove Devilbox git directory
+Remove DreamDevBox git directory
 -----------------------------

-You can simply delete the whole Devilbox git directory
+You can simply delete the whole DreamDevBox git directory

 Revert your system changes